309thEDDGE/opal-ops/README.md

     **Deploy keycloak with OPAL (y/n)**

         y
+    > [!note]
+    >
-        Always choose y, unless you are an expert with OPAL and have an external keycloak deployment.
+    > Always choose y, unless you are an expert with OPAL and have an external keycloak deployment.
 12. After the configuration is complete go back into the docker-compose directory.
 ```
 cd ..